ooni/oohttp/README.md

 uses `io.ReadAll`.
 If you are compiling using Go 1.15, you should get build errors because `io.ReadAll` did not exist before Go 1.16.

+4. If you set `Transport.Proxy`, this library will _always_ use `crypto/tls` rather than `Transport.DialTLS{,Context}`.
+This happens
+because, under the hood, when you set `Transport.Proxy` the code calls `crypto/tls.Client` to create a new TLS conn.

 ## Usage

 The follow diagram shows your typical app architecture when you're